CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 You can refer to the `EPFL-runai-setup/README.md` for an idea of how this would work on a Kubernetes cluster interfaced with Run:ai.

+Return to the root README for the rest of the instructions to run our experiments.

 > [!IMPORTANT]
 > **TEMPLATE TODO:**